lermana/2016_fordham_python_seminar/README.md

 **code/** is where the bulk of the code lives.

-	-The module stock_data.py contains functions used for aggregating the 500 csv's into a workable format
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The module *stock_data.py* contains functions used for aggregating the 500 csv's into a workable format

-	-The pandas_basics notebook provides a first look at DataFrames and columnar access
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The *pandas_basics* notebook provides a first look at DataFrames and columnar access

-	-pandas_more takes things a little further, introducing heirarchical columns
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*pandas_more* takes things a little further, introducing heirarchical columns

-	-correlation_fun - we take a look at some of the stocks whose returns were most correlated to others'
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*correlation_fun* - we take a look at some of the stocks whose returns were most correlated to other S&P 500 members' returns

-	-build_tables is the culmination of our data wrangling efforts.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*build_tables* is the culmination of our data wrangling efforts.
 We compile daily and monthly tables with more sophistacted columns

 Additionally, in **code/**, there lies:

-	-The basic_examples Jupyter notebook, which provides some very intro-to-Python style activities
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The *basic_examples* Jupyter notebook, which provides some very intro-to-Python style activities

-	-The additional_exercises folder, which contains on-the-fly exercises from class, some with solutions and others without
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The **additional_exercises/** folder, which contains on-the-fly exercises from class, some with solutions and others without

-	-And lastly, the python_demo module - a less polished & heavily commented version of stock_data, sent out pre-seminar as glance into what one can do with Python
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;And lastly, the *python_demo* module - a less polished & heavily commented version of stock_data, sent out pre-seminar as glance into what one can do with Python

 Some of the code we worked with during the seminar is not currently here.
-In the case of the feature_building module & notebook, this was replaced with build_tables.
+In the case of the feature_building module & notebook, this was replaced with *build_tables*.
 The modeling notebook has also been taken down.
 That is because it was quite frankly not very good.
 I am in the process of replacing this with a few new examples, having been chipping away at all the updates I've had floating around in my head since the seminar.
 This will go up sooner rather than later.
 I just want to make sure it is at least somewhat soild before posting.

 A few final details:
 - This code was all written using Python 3.5 with Pandas as a heavy dependency.
 Some of this code will run in 2.7, (in fact most will) but there will be some issues